Manish-kasera/Standup_Comedy_SQL/README.md

  ORDER BY view_count DESC;
 ```

-### 10. Identify comedians who have more than 20 videos with over 1 million views.Sort them by total count more than 1 million view
+### 10. Identify comedians who have more than 20 videos with over 1 million views.Sort them by total count more than 1 million view.

 ```sql
 WITH  comedian_views AS